Imperial Federation: Motivations

 By the 1880s the British Empire covered a quarter of the world's land area, and included a fifth of the world's population.
 There was no doubt about the vastness of the potential, and there was agreement that opportunities were largely wasted because politically and constitutionally there was no unity, no common policies, no agreed central direction, no "permanent binding force" said Alfred Milner.
 Associations were formed and discussions were held to come up with a solution.

-The British Empire consisted of many colonies, several of which were largely self-governing dominions (Canada, Newfoundland, Australia, New Zealand, South Africa, Straits Settlements).
+The British Empire consisted of many colonies, several of which were largely self-governing dominions (Canada, Newfoundland, Australia, New Zealand, South Africa, and the Straits Settlements).
 Most were ruled by colonial officials including India, the West Indies, and Fiji.
 The future of the empire remained uncertain, as it was unclear what the result would be if all colonies eventually became self-governing.
 Among other concerns, it would be very difficult for British interests to be maintained if every colony was essentially already sovereign.

+New national identities emerging throughout the dominions was also a cause for concern.
+Growing autonomy for Canada, Australia, New Zealand, and South Africa led to each of them adopting coats of arms of their own rather than continuing to use those of the United Kingdom.
+Some felt that the growing status of the dominions was not reflected in British symbols such as the Union Jack, and this led to calls for the creation of unifying symbols such as a British Empire flag to represent a new multinational reality.